View source: R/api-prediction.R

 fitted quadrature grid.

 This helper does not update the original calibration, estimate new non-person facet levels, or produce deterministic future person true values.
-It scores new response patterns under a fixed calibration model.
+It scores new response patterns under the fitted calibration and, when applicable, the fitted one-dimensional population model.

 Bock, R. D., & Aitkin, M. (1981).
 Marginal maximum likelihood estimation of item parameters: Application of an EM algorithm.
 Psychometrika, 46(4), 443-459.